loomnetwork/plasma-cash/FullSpec.md

 As with all blockchain nodes, the Plasma Chain should also have an API to accept communication.
 We define the following:

 1. `send_transaction`: A Plasma chain user submits a transaction for inclusion in a Plasma block.
-Transactions are currently limited to spends of a particular coin.
+Transactions are currently limited to spends of a particular coin which means every transaction involves a user transfering a single coin to another user.
 2. `submit_block` (authority only): Submits the current block root to `RootChain.sol`.
 Can only be called from the authority.
 3. `get_current_block`: Get the latest block in the Plasma chain.
 4. `get_block`: Get a block with a user-specified number.